VillePihlava/VillePihlava/README.md

 - I was a co-codeowner of two contrib extensions and have open source contributions in the [Envoy project](https://github.com/envoyproxy/envoy) ([also Intel fork](https://github.com/intel/envoy)).
 - I have open source contributions in the [Node feature discovery for Kubernetes project](https://github.com/kubernetes-sigs/node-feature-discovery).
 - I have open source contributions in the [Istio tools project](https://github.com/istio/tools).
+- I have open source contributions in the [NRI plugins project](https://github.com/containers/nri-plugins).
 <!--
 **VillePihlava/VillePihlava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.